You want smart political talk without the meltdowns?

 I do not for one single second believe that the surveillance program has been discontinued.

-Geraldo he made a public display.
+Geraldo, Geraldo, he made a public display.

 I can even tell you and read to you what he said at the time.

-It's disinformation, Shaw.
+It's disinformation, Sean.

-And they can't they can't not look at these mosques.
+They can't not look at these mosques.

 They can't ignore them.

-This reform to eliminate the surveillance program is a critical critical step forward in easing tensions between the police and the communities that they serve so that cops and our citizens can help one another go after the real bad guys.
+This reform to eliminate the surveillance program is a critical step forward in easing tensions between the police and the communities that they serve so that cops and our citizens can help one another go after the real bad guys.

-Now they're relegated to put it to depending on sources, and if they don't have those sources, that means they're not gonna get the information.
+And if they don't have those sources, that means they're not going to get the information.

-And Haraldo, the the biggest problem with this is that they eliminate um programs like the surveillance, and they don't have anything to counter that, so there's a vacuum left, and and that's where the nefarious people hide within that vacuum.
+And Geraldo, the biggest problem with this is that they eliminate programs like the surveillance, and they don't have anything to counter that.

 It all comes down to the fact that these people in charge, they refuse to name the problem.

-They want to call it radical, they want to call it ISIS.
+They want to call it ISIS.

 It's Islam.

-That's the problem, and and even Islam is not trying to fix it.
+And even Islam is not trying to fix it.

-Well, that's that's a big statement there, Jonathan.
+Well, that's a big statement there, Jonathan.

 I cannot for a second believe that we are still not using undercovers.